DeadFred121/toothcrate-front/README.md

 ## Project Schedule

-Due to the limitations in time the scope of the project is broken up into MVP and extra features.
+\*Due to the limitations in time the scope of the project is broken up into MVP and extra features.
 The core features will be the first to be implemented while the extra features will be implemented based on the available time.
 The estimation is based upon on 14 day period working 8 hours a day each day for a total of 112 hours.
 It is broken down into user story points based on Agile methodology with a production potential to complete 20 points in a week.

-Costing
+\*Budget The total cost will be based on MVP points.
+Break down of production
+costs: Developers @ 20 points per week: $4,000.
+Total developer costs: $13,200.
+Production costs (+10%): $145200.
+Business running costs (+30%): $18876.
+User
+acceptance testing (+ 20 points): $22,876.
+Value adding costs (40%): $32026.40

 ![Gantt Chart](./documentation/ganttchart.png)

 AGILE: A Kanban board was set up and used to track process: this was kept in the